iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

 cache] in a near location (network, external drive, etc.).
 This de-duplicates files across datasets and prevents repetitive transfers by [linking](/doc/user-guide/large-dataset-optimization) your working files and directories.
-DVC can also help you back up and
-[share data and ML models](/doc/use-cases/sharing-data-and-model-files) on external/remote locations.
+Data security policies can be implemented reliably, as data never leaves the central storage.
+DVC can also help you back up and [share data and ML models](/doc/use-cases/sharing-data-and-model-files) on external/remote locations.

 Now that your team shares a primary storage, it can be managed independently as part of your infrastructure; provisioned depending on data access speed and cost requirements.
-You have the flexibility to change storage providers at any time, without having to change the directory structures or code of your projects.
+You have the flexibility to switch storage providers at any time, without having to change the directory structures or code of your projects.

 ### What's next?